cyberphone/CBOR.js/README.md

 with the "CBOR&nbsp;Playground" (https://cbor.me), maintained by the [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html) editor, Carsten&nbsp;Bormann.

-<table align='center'><tr><td><i>Note that this API is not ready for external use!</i> 😏</td></tr></table>
+<table align='center'><tr><td><i>Note that this API is not yet ready for external use!</i> 😏</td></tr></table>

 ### Design Rationale

-The proposed API is intended to provide a "baseline" functionality that can easily be implemented in standard platforms with an emphasis on advanced systems like _Web browsers_, _mobile phones_, and _Web servers_.
-This means that the API "by design" does not address JavaScript specific constructs like typed arrays beyond `Uint8Array`.
-There are also some limitations regarding CBOR support: for constrained IoT applications, other solutions _may_ be required.
+The proposed API is intended to provide a "baseline" functionality that can easily be implemented in standard platforms with an emphasis on computationally advanced systems like _Web browsers_, _mobile phones_, and _Web servers_.
+Due to the desire maintaining interoperability across different platforms, the API "by design" does not address JavaScript specific constructs like typed arrays beyond `Uint8Array`.
+There are also some limitations regarding CBOR support.
 However, in _most_ cases, additional processing at the application layer can deal with extensions.

 ### "CBOR" Components
 - Self-encoding wrapping objects